Here is what to do in Greece in September, when there are fewer people, but there is still lots of sunshine!

 Chances are you’ve been spending some time social distancing, and after long days mentally traveling from your couch, you’re finally eager to pack an actual bag and take off from your couch.
 September and even October might be suitable months to travel this season, and Greece can be a great place to start your way back around the world.

 September in Greece looks nothing like the beginning of the cold season.
-In fact, there are more pros than cons when you choose to visit such a touristic country during the first months of autumn when the country is less crowded, the weather is still pleasant, prices more affordable, and there are dozens of events and celebrations to enjoy.
+There are more pros than cons when you choose to visit such a touristic country during the first months of autumn when the country is less crowded, the weather is still pleasant, prices are more affordable, and there are dozens of events and celebrations to enjoy.

 Let’s see some of them in this super helpful guide to visiting Greece in September, but first, let’s consider some important information.

 Greek Weather September – Greece Weather In September

-Greece is located in the southern part of Europe; the climate is typically Mediterranean, which stands for warm temperatures, still plenty of sunshine, and only one or two occasional showers once in a while.
+Greece is located in the southern part of Europe; the climate is typically the Mediterranean, which stands for warm temperatures, still plenty of sunshine, and only one or two occasional showers occasionally.

 Besides, since the sea has been basking in the sun all summer, the water is usually warmer than expected.
 Trust me; you’ll not be willing to get out of the sea!

 If you think you can live with a few random raindrops, you can choose any island in Greece or even the Peloponnese coast.
-If, instead, you’re used to the long, dry, Greek summers, choose Crete, Rhodes, or the smaller Dodecanese Islands, such as Karpathos and Kalymnos.
+If you’re used to the long, dry Greek summers, choose Crete, Rhodes, or the smaller Dodecanese Islands, such as Karpathos and Kalymnos.
 Here rain usually waits a bit longer in the year to settle in.

-Athens still enjoys excellent weather in September, though it might rain a few times.
+Athens still enjoys excellent weather in September In Greece, though it might rain a few times.
 If a drizzle doesn’t bother you, it can be a fantastic opportunity to visit sites and museums that are usually packed all year.

 Whatever place you decide to go, rolling a light rain jacket at the bottom of your luggage is all you need to add to your packing list.